 A bit of this….

 And loads of this! …

-I’d love to know your thoughts on group photos.
-Would you you scrap group photos all together at your wedding? (knowing that the photos that are taken of your fave people will still exist and will capture real memories) Or would you just have the one big group photo and a few impromptu ones as and when you fancy them? or Would you give your photographer a small list of the must haves and get through them as quickly as possible with the help of people gatherers?
+I’d love to know your thoughts on group photos?
+Would you scrap group photos all together at your wedding?
+(In the safe knowledge that the photos that are taken of your fave people, will still exist, and will actually capture real memories) Or would you just have the one big group photo and a few impromptu ones as and when you fancy them? or Would you give your photographer a small list of the must haves and get through them as quickly as possible, with the help of people gatherers?
 There’s no right or wrong so let’s discuss this…

 Have any ideas of your own?
 Hate the above advice?
 Love it? let me know?